Hanazuki: Full of Treasures: Merchandise

 The web series was made in conjunction with a line of Hanazuki toys first announced at the 2017 New York Toy Fair, which was launched in June that same year.
 A digital app for the series was released for iOS and Android on April 4, 2017, offering a tie-in interactive video game along with episodes of the web series.
 A companion book authored by Brandon T. Snider, titled Hanazuki: Book of Treasures – The Official Guide, was released on November 7, 2017.
 A series of four chapter books set within the universe of the web-series was also announced, with the first book written by Stacy Davidowitz, titled Hanazuki: A Spark in the Dark, released on May 8, 2018.

 Theatrical run

-A Hanazuki short was released theatrically with Hasbro Studio's My Little Pony: The Movie on October 6, 2017, the plot of which focuses on Hanazuki as she tries to get a treasure back from the playful Yellow Hemka.
+A Hanazuki short was released theatrically with Hasbro Studios' My Little Pony: The Movie on October 6, 2017, the plot of which focuses on Hanazuki as she tries to get a treasure back from the playful Yellow Hemka.